Echo Park (2014 film): Release

 In June, 2018, Echo Park is available on Netflix streaming.

 Reception

 New York Times reviewer, Ken Jaworowski, finds the film understated and charming.
-He states: "It's no surprise to learn that the director, Amanda Margolis, has a background in photography.
+He states: "It's no surprise to learn that the director, Amanda Marsalis, has a background in photography.
 Here, in her feature debut, she's skilled in conjuring moods by using soft images of her actors and their surroundings."